Rewa, Madhya Pradesh

-Rewa is a city in the north-eastern part of Madhya Pradesh state in India.
+Rewa (/hi/) is a city in the north-eastern part of Madhya Pradesh state in India.
 It is the administrative center of Rewa District and Rewa Division.
 The city lies about 420 km northeast of the state capital Bhopal and 230 km north of the city of Jabalpur.
 The maximum length of Rewa district is 125 km from east to west and the length of Rewa from north to south is 96 km.
-This area is surrounded by Kaimur hills to the south Vindhyachal ranges pass through the middle of the district.
+This area is surrounded by Kaimur hills to the south.
+Vindhyachal ranges pass through the middle of the district.